doomsower/react-native-vkontakte-login/README.md

 First, configure your vk.com app.

-For iOS, you will need to fill in App Bundle for iOS field.
+For iOS, you will need to fill in `App Bundle for iOS` field.

-For Android, you will need to fill in Package name, Main Activity, Signing certificate fingerprint fields.
+For Android, you will need to fill in `Package name for Android`, `Main Activity for Android`, `Signing certificate fingerprint for Android` fields.
 To obtain the fingerprint, you can follow the [guide](https://new.vk.com/dev/android_sdk) from VK Android SDK documentation.

 <img src="https://raw.githubusercontent.com/doomsower/react-native-vkontakte-login/master/images/vk_app_settings.png" alt="vk settings" />